mjpost/sacrebleu/README.md

    - `ja-mecab` tokenizes **Japanese** inputs using the [MeCab](https://pypi.org/project/mecab-python3) morphological analyzer
 - You can switch tokenizers using the `--tokenize` flag of sacreBLEU.
 Alternatively, if you provide language-pair strings using `--language-pair/-l`, `zh` and `ja-mecab` tokenizers will be used if the target language is `zh` or `ja`, respectively.
-- **NOTE:** There's no automatic language detection from the hypotheses so you need to make sure that you are correctly selecting the tokenizer for **Japanese** and **Chinese**.
+- **Note that** there's no automatic language detection from the hypotheses so you need to make sure that you are correctly selecting the tokenizer for **Japanese** and **Chinese**.

 ```